nathantwan/CS180-Team-Project/README.md

 and whether two comments are equal in the Comment class.

 CommentInterface: Interface implemented by the Comment class to structure the methods used to create new comments.

+Twitter class: Allows the user to create a user and to interact with the different features of the app, such as adding friends, commenting on a post, and so on.
+The class implements TwitterInterface.

+TwitterInterface: Interface implemented by the Twitter class to structure the methods used to set up new users and manage how users can interact with the app.